tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

 There are a couple of ways to go about describing this response.
 You could create a long description that contains all the hierarchy reflected.
 One challenge with this approach, however, is that it's difficult to keep all the levels straight.
 With so many nested objects, it's dizzying and confusing.
 Additionally, it's easy to make mistakes.
 Worst of all, you can't re-use the individual objects.
 This undercuts one of the main reasons for storing this object in `components` in the first place.

 Another approach is to make each object its own entity in the `components`.
 Whenever an object contains an object, add a `$ref` value that points to the new object.
-This way objects remain shallow and you won't get lost in a sea of confusing sublevels.
+This way, the objects remain shallow (rather than having multiple levels of nesting), and you won't get lost in a sea of confusing sublevels.
 (If there's no sub-object, just provide the description directly, without using `$ref`.

 Here's the description of the `200` response for the `weather` endpoint.
 I included the `paths` tag to maintain some context: